Bendheim is founded in Greenwich Village, New York City by Sem and Margaret Bendheim, as importer & distributor of premium art glass.

 Bendheim introduces Restoration Glass® – authentic mouth-blown window glass for historic restorations & reproductions, exhibiting the mild waviness & occasional air bubble characteristic of antique window glass – a pivotal moment in the company’s expansion into the architectural glass market.

-Bendheim supplies colored glass for the restoration of the old Statue of Liberty torch, now on exhibit in the lobby of the statue.
+Bendheim supplies colored glass for the restoration of the old Statue of Liberty torch, now on permanent exhibit in the Statue of Liberty Museum.

 Bendheim founds its Architectural Glass division and pioneers new tempering & lamination processes to transform hundreds of decorative glass varieties into first-of-their-kind, safety architectural glass products.